Saroj94/Customer_churn_SQL/README.md

 ## 💼 Why It Matters:
 For any business, two key objectives are essential for growth:
-	- 1.Acquiring new customers
+	- Acquiring new customers
-	- 2.Retaining existing ones
+	- Retaining existing ones

 ## 🔎 Project Approach:
 To understand and address customer churn, data analysis plays a crucial role.
 By analyzing historical data, we can uncover hidden insights that help retain customers and improve business strategies.
 For this project, I used SQL to conduct a detailed churn analysis, identifying key factors that influence customer behavior.